-The minimum ideal value in the body is 20 ng / mL, with the recommended value around 30 ng / mL 25 (OH) D.
+The ideal minimum value in the body is 20 ng / mL, with the recommended value being around 30 ng / mL of 25 (OH) D.

 These values are obtained through analysis, so if you want to know your values accurately, you must measure the levels of 25 (OH) D.

-There are several factors that influence vitamin D levels in the body, so it is impossible to suggest a perfect value for everyone.
+There are several factors that influence the levels of Vitamin D in the body, so it is impossible to suggest a perfect value for everyone.

-However, the main factor is undoubtedly sun exposure.
+However, the main factor is undoubtedly the sun exposure.

-A person living in Sweden needs to ingest larger amounts of this vitamin than someone living in the Canaries.
+A person living in Sweden needs to ingest greater amounts of this vitamin than someone living in the Canaries.

 What dose do I use then?

-You should take at least 1000 IU of Vitamin D3 per day, and always with a meal with some fat.
+You should eat at least 1000 IU of Vitamin D3 per day, and always with a meal with some fat.

-However, to reach optimal values, especially in winter, the intake must be higher.
+However, in order to reach the ideal values, especially in winter, the intake must be higher.

 Between 2000 to 4000 IU of Vitamin D3 per day is an interesting value for most of the population.

-You can also calculate an approximate value using your body weight by multiplying your current weight by a value between 20 to 60 UI.
+You can also calculate an approximate value using your body weight, multiplying your current weight by a value between 20 to 60 IU.